aslpavel/surf-n-term/README.md

 [![Crate](https://img.shields.io/crates/v/surf-n-term.svg)](https://crates.io/crates/surf-n-term)
 [![API Docs](https://docs.rs/surf_n_term/badge.svg)](https://docs.rs/surf-n-term)

-This crate is used to interract with Posix terminal.
+This crate is used to interact with Posix terminal.
 It can be used to
 - Read events from the terminal
 - Send commands to the terminal
 - Render on a surface which will be reconciled with current content of the terminal